Mammalian Manufacturing of Biologics

 What are the main applications of monoclonal antibodies?

-Monoclonal antibodies (mAbs) recognize and bind to specific targets such as antigens on the surface of human cells.
-Some of the main applications of monoclonal antibodies are:
+Monoclonal antibodies (mAbs) recognize and bind to specific targets such as antigens on the surface of targeted cells.

 Discover more applications of recombinant monoclonal antibodies in our dedicated blog post: What are monoclonal antibodies and their therapeutic applications?